 2.10.7.
 "Angles of geometric visibility" means the angles which determine the field of the minimum solid angle in which the apparent surface of the lamp is visible.
 That field of the solid angle is determined by the segments of the sphere of which the centre coincides with the centre of reference of the lamp and the equator is parallel with the ground.
 These segments are determined in relation to the axis of reference.
 The horizontal angles ß correspond to the longitude and the vertical angles α to the latitude.

 2.10.8.
-"Photometric stability has occurred" means the variation of the luminous intensity for the specified test point is less than 3 per cent within any 15-minute period or, alternatively less than 1 per cent within any 5minute period.
+"Photometric stability has occurred" means the variation of the luminous intensity for the specified test point is less than 3 per cent within any 15-minute period or, alternatively less than 1 per cent within any 5-minute period.

 2.10.9.
-"Gonio(photo)meter system (if not otherwise specified in a particular Regulation)" means a system used for the photometric measurements specified by the angular coordinates in degrees on a sphere with a vertical polar axis according to CIE publication No. 70, Vienna 1987, i.e. corresponding to a gonio(photo)meter system with a horizontal ("elevation") axis fixed to the ground and a second, moveable ("rotation") axis perpendicular to the fixed horizontal axis (see Annex 14 to this Regulation).
+"Gonio(photo)meter system (if not otherwise specified in a particular Regulation)" means a system used for the photometric measurements specified by the angular coordinates in degrees on a sphere with a vertical polar axis according to CIE publication No. 70, Vienna 1987, i.e. corresponding to a gonio(photo)meter system with a horizontal ("elevation") axis fixed to the ground and a second, moveable ("rotation") axis perpendicular to the fixed horizontal axis (see Annex 14).
 Note: The above-mentioned CIE publication specifies a procedure to correct the angular coordinates in the case where an alternative gonio(photo)meter system is used.

 2.10.10.
 "H plane" means the horizontal plane containing the centre of reference of the lamp.

 2.10.11.
-"V plane" means a vertical plane parallel to the median longitudinal plane of the vehicle and containing the center of reference of the lamp.
+"V plane" means a vertical plane parallel to the median longitudinal plane of the vehicle and containing the centre of reference of the lamp.

 2.10.12.
 "Transverse plane" means a vertical plane perpendicular to the median longitudinal plane of the vehicle.